TrademarkTrademark

 }

-This makes your backend configuration adaptable to different AWS accounts or environments without code changes.
+Now the same backend config can target different AWS accounts or environments without any code changes.

 Important Considerations